-Now, normally this lawsuit could be settled by SAP writing a big check to Teradata.
+Now, usually this lawsuit could be settled by SAP writing a big check to Teradata.
 The terms would be sealed, and all we would have left to guide us as to what happened is the initial complaint filing and the motion to dismiss.
 But this is where the situation with HANA comes into play.

 The Problem with HANA

 This lawsuit exists because SAP decided to create a database, and then reverse engineer that database in part from other databases (along with P*Time and Trex).
 SAP planned to push the other database vendors from their accounts — and a primary way they did this was by making false claims about HANA, and denigrating all of their database partners.
-SAP released information through shills like John Appleby at Bluefin Solutions who wrote that SAP was “finished on Oracle,” as we covered in How John Appleby Was So Wrong About His HANA Predictions.
+SAP released information through shills like John Appleby at Bluefin Solutions, who wrote that SAP was “finished on Oracle,” as we covered in How John Appleby Was So Wrong About His HANA Predictions.
 It is our view that these false statements were made in exchange for some type of consideration from SAP.
-There are all kinds of consideration that SAP can provide to consulting firms that push its message, consideration that is also very difficult to track — something as simple as SAP referring business to the consulting company.
-SAP not only made outrageously false claims around HANA as we covered in Articles that Exaggerated HANA’s Benefits.
+There are all kinds of consideration that SAP can provide to consulting firms that push its message, factor that is also very difficult to track — something as simple as SAP referring business to the consulting company.
+SAP not only made outrageously false claims around HANA, as we covered in Articles that Exaggerated HANA’s Benefits.
 But they got partners to repeat these messages.
-Lenovo rigged a benchmark for SAP to make HANA look good, that has clearly been redacted and manipulated to make HANA look as good as possible as we covered in The Problems with the Strange Lenovo HANA Benchmark.
+Lenovo rigged a benchmark for SAP to make HANA look good, which has been redacted and manipulated to make HANA look as good as possible as we covered in The Problems with the Strange Lenovo HANA Benchmark.

 Other companies like Huawei bet big on HANA, thinking that HANA was an up and coming new database that they could build a business around.

-In our article SAP’s Layoffs and a Brightwork Warning on HANA.
+In our article, SAP’s Layoffs and a Brightwork Warning on HANA,

 we predicted that SAP had to do something with HANA.
 And that HANA is impossible to make meet SAP’s promises for it.
 And that HANA is just not making much progress in improving as a database.
 One solution that would both make the Teradata lawsuit disappear and cover up for what would be a jettisoning of HANA is through SAP acquiring Teradata.

-By doing this SAP would buy Teradata’s silence, end the lawsuit, and allow SAP to access Teradata’s products and talent.
+By doing this, SAP would buy Teradata’s silence, end the lawsuit, and allow SAP to access Teradata’s products and talent.
 SAP could simply rename Teradata products as HANA and then port existing customers over to Teradata (HANA).
 Teradata’s products are far superior to what SAP has created in HANA.

 As for more motivation, Teradata is getting leaner and engaging in layoffs, potentially to make itself more appealing to an acquirer.